Niqabigeek/TechEnd-Huddle-Landing-page/README.md

 # TechEnd-tutorials
-Collection of some of the tutorial assignments I made, throughout training with TechEnd.
+Collection of some of the tutorial assignments I made throughout training with TechEnd.